gridcf/gridcf.github.io/index.md

 Overview
 ========

-The Grid Community Forum (GridCF) provides members of a global community to help provide support for software that is core to the global grid community.
+The Grid Community Forum (GridCF) provides support for software that is core to the global grid community.

 Specifically, the GridCF is attempting to support a software stack christened the [Grid Community Toolkit](http://gridcf.org/gct-docs/) (GCT).
 The GCT is an open-source fork of the venerable [Globus Toolkit](http://toolkit.globus.org/toolkit/) created by the [Globus Alliance](http://toolkit.globus.org/alliance/).
 The GCT is _derived_ from the Globus Tookit, but is not the Globus Toolkit.
 Further, the GridCF is not a part of the Globus Alliance.